 During their sporting weekend at Allerton, the Prince of Wales and the Duke were entertained at the home of Colonel Thornton, who lived nearby.
 Thomas Thornton (1751/2-1823) was a well-known figure, a great sportsman, and is remembered as a rather colourful character.
 A contemporary believed that ‘There is an insanity in the family of Thornton, which accounts for his eccentricities’.

-When the Duke of York looked to sell Allerton it was Thornton who came up with the funds to buy the newly-improved property (Henry Holland is reported to have supervised works on the house in 1788).
+When the Duke of York looked to sell Allerton in 1788 it was Thornton who came up with the funds to buy the newly-improved property (one lady wrote to a friend that the estate was ‘too far North to be agreeable I imagine’).
 With the blessing of the prince, Thornton changed the name of the estate to Thornville Royal.
 It is probably during Thornton’s time that the little pavilion became known as the Temple of Victory (it is only ever called ‘The Temple’ on estate and OS maps) as it was illuminated to celebrate naval successes, including Trafalgar.

 In 1805 the estate again changed hands and became the seat of the Stourton family.
 This time there would be some continuity and the family still own much of the estate, although the mansion and temple are in separate ownership.